Leopard 2: Propulsion

-The German Army has prioritised mobility in the Leopard 2, which has made it one of the fastest MBTs in the world.
+The German Army has prioritized mobility in the Leopard 2, which has made it one of the fastest MBTs in the world.

+Ukrainian forces have said that the Leopard 2 tank is only slightly louder than a diesel van.
+This lack of noise, they claim, gives them a tactical advantage during an ambush.
+One Ukrainian commander estimated that Russian forces only heard the Leopard 2 from 200 m, during an ambush, compared to 2–3 km for their older Soviet era tanks.

 Exports

 Germany has fielded about 2,125 Leopard 2 main battle tanks in various versions, but many were sold following German reunification.
 The Leopard 2 became very popular in the 1990s, when the shrinking German army offered many of its redundant Leopard 2s at a reduced price.
-It became successful enough in Europe that the manufacturer started calling it the Euro Leopard, despite France, Britain, and Italy all operating their own MBTs.
+It became successful enough in Europe that the manufacturer started calling it the Euro Leopard, despite France, the United Kingdom, and Italy all operating their own MBTs.
 With further non-European orders, the name "Global-Leopard" is now used instead.
 Leopard 2 tanks have also been resold by original export customers, although reexport has always been conditional on consent from the German government who control the platform's export licence.
 Other countries have bought newly manufactured vehicles or have produced them locally under licence.